Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Search Reviews

-On the home page and the liked page, there is a navbar that allows users to filter posts by title, genre, or review author's name.
+On the home page and the liked page, there is a navbar that allows users to filter posts by title, genre, actors, director, or review author's name.

 - User Story: Search Post and Filter Post